 We provide the navigation infrastructure and supporting services used by aircraft to navigate their path.

 To make it all happen, we operate a sophisticated communications system throughout the country, which includes everything from satellite coverage to cell phones.

 Once you successfully complete the application process you'll be offered the chance to become a trainee.

 The first four weeks of the ATC Training Programme consists of online, self-directed learning (Airbooks).
-Classroom training begins in Christchurch or occasionally in Palmerston North.
-You'll spend six months working on our simulators and in theory classes to bring you up to speed on air traffic control.
+Classroom training begins in Christchurch where you'll spend 28 weeks working on our simulators and in theory classes to bring you up to speed on air traffic control.
 This stage is intensive – you’ll need to be committed to studying for up to three hours a night as well as spending full days in class.

 This is where the real fun begins.
-At this stage, you’ll move from student to trainee.
 Learning on-the-job, you’ll be working with real aircraft under the supervision of an experienced air traffic controller.